scholacantorum/public-site/home/index.md

 With full orchestra, stunning soloists, and nearly a hundred voices strong, this concert brings to life the prophet’s struggle against doubt, drought, and despair in one of the most riveting sacred works ever composed.

+From whispered prayers to blazing choral climaxes, _Elijah_ is a masterwork of biblical proportions — both intimate and immense, human and holy.
+Come experience the storm, the silence, and the triumph.